grobalex/github-scripts/README.md

 # github-scripts

-Originally written in Bash but converted into Python.
+Originally written in Bash but converted to Python.
 Scripts that are used to pull and push student / team GitHub Enterprise repositories.